 Super Off-Peak Day:

-During school holidays and half-term weeks, including the Christmas and New Year period, evening restrictions on all Off-Peak tickets are lifted.
-Restrictions remain in force on Super Off-Peak tickets.
+During school holidays** and half-term weeks, including the Christmas and New Year period, evening restrictions on all Off-Peak tickets departing London are lifted.
+Restrictions remain in force on Super Off-Peak Day tickets.

-*Please note that ‘London’ includes Liverpool Street, Stratford, Seven Sisters, Tottenham Hale and intermediate stations.
-Unless specified, restrictions from stations other than Liverpool Street are determined by when the service arrives at or departs from Liverpool Street (or Stratford in the case of those West Anglia services that terminate at and commence from there).
+*Please note that ‘London’ includes Liverpool Street, Stratford, Seven Sisters, Tottenham Hale and intermediate stations such as Hackney Downs.
+Unless specified, restrictions from stations other than Liverpool Street are determined by when the service arrives at or departs from Liverpool Street (or Stratford where trains start and finish there).

-If you’re unsure, it’s always recommended to check with the ticket office or the Greater Anglia Contact Centre on 0845 600 7245.
+If you’re unsure about the time restrictions that apply to your journey, it’s always recommended to check with the ticket office or the Greater Anglia Contact Centre on 0345 600 7245.

 Buy your Off-Peak or Super Off-Peak train ticket now

-Simply enter your journey details into the ‘buy train tickets’ search engine to find any Off-Peak fares available.
+Simply enter your journey details into the ‘buy tickets’ search engine to find available Off-Peak fares.

-You can receive your tickets by First Class post (please allow five days for delivery); or collect your pre-paid tickets from ticket vending machines (TVMs) at participating stations.
+You can receive your tickets by First Class post (please allow five days for delivery) or collect your tickets from ticket machines at many stations.

-The TVMs sell a range of tickets for popular destinations for immediate use and accept most credit/debit cards as well as cash.
+The ticket machines sell a range of tickets for popular destinations for immediate use and accept most credit/debit cards as well as cash.
 Check your journey times and individual ticket restrictions when purchasing your ticket to be sure that it is valid for your planned train.